iCliniq Logo

 Hello doctor,

 I had my gallbladder removed yesterday.
-Ever since I woke up from the anesthesia, I have cough.
+Ever since I woke up from the anesthesia, I have been coughing.
 My stomach hurts as a result of the continuing cough.
-I called the surgeons office to find out why this is happening and to get stronger pain medicine.
-But they said I need to see my primary doctor for the cough as it is not related.
+I called the surgeon's office to find out why this was happening and to get stronger pain medicine.
+But they said I need to see my primary doctor for the cough, as it is not related.
 I have read that people have coughs after surgery.
 It is causing so much pain in my stomach.
+Please help.

 Answered by Dr. Manu Kumar